ClementNerma/NightOS/docs/FOREWORD.md

 NightOS, on its side, starts from a blank page.
 There is no compatibility to maintain on the software level, and everything is designed from the start to be future-proof, meaning it will be easy to add new security features for instance, without breaking any software compatibility.

+## What NightOS isn't

+Unlike other operating systems such as Linux which are able to run on a very wide variety of devices, the goal of NightOS is not to be as flexible as this would require to make some big compromises and hugely complexify the system.
+Here is a list of things NightOS won't do:

+* Running on embedded devices
+* Running on multi-CPU computers (although this decision might change in the future)

 ## What's the project's structure?

 The project is composed of three distinct parts: the kernel, the system, and the desktop environment.